-I am a third-year PhD student in the Oxford Department of Statistics working on statistical genetics.
+I am a fifth-year PhD student in the Oxford Department of Statistics working on statistical genetics.
 I am fortunate to be a member of Pier Palamara’s group and am currently investigating methods that infer genealogies for a set of genetic samples.
 Due to genetic recombination during meiosis, the pattern of these genealogies shifts as one scans across the genome.
 Inference of these local genealogies provides a rich picture of genetic relatedness and can shed light on biological processes from natural selection to the genetic risk factors underlying disease.

 At Oxford, I am supported by the Clarendon Scholarship and am a member of St. John’s College.
 I am co-supervised by Geoff Nicholls, and was also previously supervised by Jonathan Marchini.
 Before coming to Oxford, I worked for two years as a research engineer at DeepMind in London.